lawalker4/date-night-for-bootcampers/README.md

 # Brews for Bootcampers

-Project 1 (Group Project)- This is an application that can have the clients pick a restaurant, directions and events in the area.
+Project 1 (Group Project)-

+This is an application that can have the clients pick a brewery and get directions to the brewy of their choice.
+They will also have the abilit to save their search results to their local storage.

 # Purpose of application: